paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 <a id="section-241g"></a>
 ## § 241g.
 Change in name of Theodore Roosevelt National Memorial Park

-The area formerly known as the “Theodore Roosevelt National Memorial Park”, established by this subchapter shall henceforth be known as the “Theodore Roosevelt National Park.”
+The area formerly known as the “Theodore Roosevelt National Memorial Park”, established by the Act of April 25, 1947 (61 Stat.
+52) [[16 U.S.C.
+241](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-241) et seq.], shall henceforth be known as the “Theodore Roosevelt National Park”.

 ### Statutory Notes

+#### References in Text
+Act of April 25, 1947, referred to in text, is act Apr.
+25, 1947, ch.
+41, 61 Stat.
+52, which is classified generally to this subchapter.
+For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was not enacted as part of act Apr.
 25, 1947, ch.
 41, 61 Stat.
 52, which comprises this subchapter.